AntonioIDeTIC/IFTH/README.md

 </p>

 <p align="justify">
 To replicate our work, we recommend using the Open Neural Network Exchange (ONNX) export format for testing on Raspberry Pi 4 hardware.
 For guidance, consider following the official implementation by Ultralytics if you use their models, detailed in the <a href="https://docs.ultralytics.com/modes/export/" target="_blank">model export documentation</a>.
-Additionally, we have provided an ONNX export script specifically for the Faster-RCNN model discussed in the paper.
+Additionally, we have provided an ONNX export method for the Faster-RCNN model discussed in the paper, this code is part of the <code>ObjectDetector.py</code> class inside the code folder.
 </p>

 ## 🔧 Dependencies and Installation